Museum of Greek Folk Art

-The Museum of Greek Folk Art, which was first named Museum of Greek Handicrafts, was inaugurated in 1918 by a group of intellectuals from Athens.
+The Museum of Greek Folk Art, which was first named the Museum of Greek Handicrafts, was inaugurated in 1918 by a group of intellectuals from Athens.

 The main building of the museum, which is currently closed, covers the historical period of 1650 to the present day.
-It features items of Greek folk art like wooden sculptures, objects made of silver, puppet theatres and stone statues.
+It features items of Greek folk art like wooden sculptures, objects made of silver, puppet theatres, and stone statues.
 It also displays numerous fabrics and embroideries used to make the various Greek regional costumes.

 Although the collection was quite interesting, the main building was poorly lit and decadent before it closed to the public.